vkozareva/geneCNV/README.md

 # dmd
-A repository detected to the analysis of the exons that affect Duchennne and Becker muscular dystrophy
+A repository dedicated to the analysis of the exons that affect Duchennne and Becker muscular dystrophy